 Carter hit his 38th home run of the season, a career high, leading off the second against Anthony DeSclafani (8-4).

-Peraza put the Reds in front with a three-run homer with one out in the fifth.
+Peraza put the Reds in front with a three-run homer, his third of the season, with one out in the fifth.

 The Brewers scored in the sixth on Carter’s RBI groundout to cut the lead to 3-2.
 Carter has a career-high 90 RBIs.

 Milwaukee loaded the bases with no outs in the seventh, chasing DeSclafani.
 Scooter Gennett drew a walk off reliever Tony Cingrani to tie the score.
 Milwaukee regained the lead when Braun followed with a two-run single off Blake Wood.

 Brent Suter (2-1) retired the only batter he faced to get the victory.